Updated December 15, 2021.

 Two vulnerabilities have been discovered in the logging library Log4j2, which is used by Varnish Administration Console.
 These are identified as CVE-2021-44228 and CVE-2021-45046.
 Note that no other products from Varnish Software are affected by the same CVEs.

 An earlier version of this advisory indicated that a sufficient workaround for affected versions of Varnish Administration Console is to set the

 log4j2.formatMsgNoLookups=true parameter.
-As security researches have continued to explore the potential in the vulnerabilities, it is clear that this workaround is not sufficient.
+As security research has continued to explore the potential of the vulnerabilities, it is clear that this workaround is not sufficient.

-Varnish Administration Console installations that are exposed to the Internet are of risk.
-An attacker can send a crafted message to Varnish Administration Console, and gain access to execute arbitrary code via the log4j2 library.
+Varnish Administration Console installations that are exposed to the internet are at risk.
+An attacker can send a crafted message to Varnish Administration Console and gain access to execute arbitrary code via the log4j2 library.